Microsoft Teams: A Step-by-Step Guide to Installation

 You can click the ellipsis ‘…’ at the bottom of the left-hand side of Teams and click on a popular app or search for one using the ‘Find an app‘ search bar.

-Here are the hardware requirements for Teams on a Windows PC
+Here are the hardware requirements to install Teams for all users on a Windows PC

 Microsoft has more details about the system requirements for Teams on the Mac, Linux, and mobile apps.
 Be sure your organization has the appropriate license(s) to utilize Microsoft Teams.
 Your licensing specialist or IT department can check your company’s subscription to confirm.